 The IRI-POI in the SCEF shall generate an xIRI containing a SCEFASSessionWithQoSNotification record when the IRI-POI present in the SCEF detects that the SCEF has notified the SCS/AS about changes in the transmission resource status of the AS session.

-Accordingly, the IRI-POI in the SCEF generates the xIRI when any of the following events is detected (see TS 29.122 [63] clauses 5.14):
+Accordingly, the IRI-POI in the SCEF generates the xIRI when any of the following events is detected (see TS 29.122 [63] clause 5.14):

 - SCEF receives a Status information Response in response to Status information Request (POST) sent to SCS/AS to notify changes in the transmission resource status of an AS session associated with the target UE.